memiscavage/regex-tutorial/gist-template.md

 ### Anchors

-Anchors in a regex expression act as landmarks in the regex for where the expression begins and ends.
+Anchors in a regex act as landmarks in the regex for where the expression begins and ends.
 In our email regex, the '/^' is an anchor, or landmark, that signifies the beginning of the expression while '$/' is the anchor for the end of the expression.
 This helps our code understand where to start and stop searching.

 ### Quantifiers

+In a regex, quanitifiers tell the expression "numbers of characters or expressions to match." ((MDN Web Docs))[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Quantifiers]

 ### Grouping Constructs